AlexIoannides/kubernetes-mlops/README.md

     --namespace=seldon
 ```

-Then,
+We can now deploy Seldon-Core (**without** our ML component) using,

 ```bash
 ks apply default
 ```

-Then,
+Finally, we deploy our model scoring API component on Seldon-Core by creating the new Ksonnet component and applying it,

 ```bash
 ks generate seldon-serve-simple-v1alpha2 test-seldon-ml-score-api --image alexioannides/seldon-ml-score-component
 ks apply default -c test-seldon-ml-score-api
 ```

-#### Expose the Test API to the Outside World
+#### Expose the ML Model Scoring Service to the Outside World

-If working on GCP,
+If working on GCP we can expose the service via the `ambassador` [API gateway](https://microservices.io/patterns/apigateway.html) component deployed as part of Seldon-Core,

 ```bash
 kubectl expose deployment seldon-core-ambassador --type=LoadBalancer --name=seldon-core-ambassador-external
 ```

-Then retrieve the external IP,
+And then retrieve the external IP,

 ```bash
 kubectl get services